Agoncillo, Batangas: Government

+Local government

 The current set of local government officials were elected in 2022 and their term will expire in 2025.
 The municipal mayor is Atty.
 Cinderella Reyes, while the vice mayor is Daniel Reyes, the mayor's husband and predecessor.
-The municipal council is composed of Sarah Reyes, Joel Landicho, Jerwyn Landicho, Kidlat Caringal, Embet Catena, Joel Paras De Chavez, Viong Cacao, and Gido Lacap.
+The municipal council is composed of Sarah Mendoza, Joel Landicho, Jerwyn Landicho, Kidlat Caringal, Embet Catena, Joel Paras De Chavez, Viong Cacao, and Gido Lacap.

+Education

+The Agoncillo Schools District Office governs all educational institutions within the municipality.
+It oversees the management and operations of all private and public, from primary to secondary schools.